TasnimRegov/Erma/README.md

 Sources:
 i did the separate files for me to understand the code.
-Once the code are function, i plan want to integrate with the DVC for the data and model versioning control.
+Once the code are function, will arrange the proper one.
+Then, i plan want to integrate with the DVC for the data and model versioning control.